 435 Beacon and 7-11 Hereford, looking south from Beacon (ca. 1942), photograph by Bainbridge Bunting, courtesy of The Gleason Partnership

-By the 1892-1893, Elizabeth Upton had been joined at 11 Hereford by her brother, George and his new wife, Alice (Henderson) Huntington Upton.
-They had married in April of1890, after which they had lived in Milton.
+By the 1892-1893 winter season, Elizabeth Upton had been joined at 11 Hereford by her brother, George and his new wife, Alice (Henderson) Huntington Upton.
+They had married in April of 1890, after which they had lived in Milton, where they continued to maintain a home.

 Elizabeth Upton died in November of 1894.
 In her will, she left 11 Hereford as part of her residual estate to her brother, George, and sister, Ellen.

-George and Alice Upton continued to live at 11 Hereford during the 1894-1895 winter season, but moved thereafter.
+George and Alice Upton continued to live at 11 Hereford during the 1894-1895 winter season, but moved thereafter, probably making Milton their year-round residence.

-On January 22, 1895, 11 Hereford was purchased from George Upton and Ellen Upton by Misses Helen Hurd, Rebecca G. Hurd, Elizabeth Hurd, and Catharine Hurd, the daughters of William Hurd and his wife, Mary (Parks) Hurd.
+On January 22, 1895, 11 Hereford was purchased from George Upton and Ellen Upton by Misses Helen Hurd, Rebecca Gorham Hurd, Elizabeth Hurd, and Catharine Hurd, the daughters of William Hurd and Mary (Parks) Hurd.
 They previously had lived in Charlestown.

 Catharine Hurd died in April of 1904, Helen Hurd died in May of 1911, and Rebecca G. Hurd died in June of 1912.